 - Will the Prime Minister attend the dinner as well?

-4 - When expecting thing to happen in the future you can use the future continuous.
+4 - When expecting things to happen in the future, you can use the future continuous.

 - For example: